See how you could win a trip to the Olympic Games Paris 2024, courtesy of Visa.

 Easy transfers and monitoring: Transferring money to your teen’s checking account should be easy once you’re a joint owner on the account.
 You can schedule recurring transfers or set up one-time transfers.
 You and your teen will want to be able to monitor the account with a mobile app or online banking.
 A good teen checking account will also let you set up transaction alerts so you can both be in-the-know when purchases are made.

 Compatibility with mobile wallets: We’re all banking differently than we did even five years ago.
 In addition to having a user-friendly mobile app, you’ll want a debit card that is compatible with mobile wallets such as Apple Pay, Samsung Pay and Google Pay.
 That way, teens can use their debit card with the tap of their phone.
 Mobile wallets may even be more secure than using the card itself.

 A debit card can show a teen the value of money and the importance of budgeting for certain goals.
 Some teen checking accounts come with personal financial management apps within their online banking platform.
-If your teen is saving for a major purchase like a cell phone, they can take a look at their debit card expenses to see where they can cut back.
+If your teen is saving for a major purchase like a cell phone, they can look at their debit card expenses to see where they can cut back.